From A Wiki of Ice and Fire

 |“||Viserys was Mad Aerys' son, just so. ||”|

-Ser Barristan was well aware of this trait and chose to observe Daenerys in the guise of Arstan Whitebeard to make sure she did not display any madness before revealing himself and pledging his sword to her.
+Ser Barristan had a notion of this "taint" and chose to observe Daenerys in the guise of Arstan Whitebeard to make sure she did not display any sign of this "taint" before revealing himself and pledging his sword to her.

 |“||I am no maester to quote history at you, Your Grace.
 Swords have been my life, not books.
 But every child knows that the Targaryens have always danced too close to madness.
 Your father was not the first.
 King Jaehaerys once told me that madness and greatness are two sides of the same coin.
 Every time a new Targaryen is born, he said, the gods toss the coin in the air and the world holds its breath to see how it will land. ||”|